phaustin/climatemath/docs/greenhouse.md

 "Good absorbers are good emitters"

-As the transmissivty plots in {ref}`wh_trans` indicate, greenhouse gasses are extremely selective absorbers.
+As the transmissivty plots in {numref}`wh_trans` indicate, greenhouse gasses are extremely selective absorbers.
 An important result from statistical mechanics:  any gas in local thermodynamic equilibrium at temperature T that is absorbing radiation at wavelength $\lambda$ will be emitting radiance

 $$